artemave/REST-assured/README.markdown

 ## Overview

 Stub/spy http(s) based external dependencies in your integration/acceptance tests.

-In essense, here is what it could be useful for:
+In a nutshell, here is how you can use it:

-* stub out external data sources with predefined data
+* replace external data sources with predefined data (stubbing)
-* verify requests to external services (aka spying)
+* verify requests to external services (spying)
 * simulate different behavior of external services using web UI; useful in development

 ## Usage